tvjames/kendo-docs/getting-started/dataviz/performance-tips.md

 ---
 title: Performance tips
 meta_title: Performance guide for Kendo UI DataViz
-meta_description: Find valuable tips for making the most performance out of the Kendo UI DataViz suite.
+meta_description: Find valuable tips for maximizing the performance out of Kendo UI DataViz charts, graphs and gauges.
 slug: dataviz-performance-tips
 publish: true
 ---
+# Performance Tips for Kendo UI DataViz

+By default, Kendo UI DataViz charts, graphs and gauges ship with smooth animations and transitions that come alive when used in your applications.
+And while these transitions and animations are designed for maximum performance, you may wish to disable these effects in certain cases, for instance, when using a large number of DataViz widgets on a single page.

+This document covers two ways that you can manage the performance of DataViz widgets:

+1. Turning off animation transitions
+2. Disabling of gradients

-# Turning off animated transitions
+## Turning off animated transitions

 Animated transitions can slow the browser down, especially with many active charts on the page.
+Turn them off by passing `transitions: false` into the chart options object.

 #### Example configuration
     <div id="chart"></div>